Finding the Best Commercial Mortgage Loan

 (c) Sponsor Financials Currently Less Than Perfect

-Commercial hard money lenders are far less concerned with credit issues such as foreclosures, bankruptcies, late mortgage payments and even IRS tax disputes, and across the board have less stringent underwriting guidelines.
+Commercial hard money lenders are far less concerned with credit issues and across the board have less stringent underwriting guidelines.

 There are times when a sponsor is simply unable to provide documentation traditional lenders require, whether due to the nature of their business, or the fact that tax returns may not be an accurate reflection of the current financial situation.